rwynn/gtm/README.md

 	// if you want to listen only for certain events on certain collections
 	// pass a filter function in options ctx := gtm.Start(session, &gtm.Options{
-		Filter:              NewUsers, 	   // only receive inserts in the user collection })
+		NamespaceFilter: NewUsers, // only receive inserts in the user collection })
 	// more options are available for tuning ctx := gtm.Start(session, &gtm.Options{
+        NamespaceFilter      nil,           // op filter function that has access to type/ns ONLY Filter               nil,           // op filter function that has access to type/ns/data
 		After:               nil,     	    // if nil defaults to LastOpTimestamp
 		OpLogDatabaseName:   nil,     	    // defaults to "local"
 		OpLogCollectionName: nil,     	    // defaults to a collection prefixed "oplog."